Paul on Poems Syndrome

 Q-1) Could you briefly describe your story?

-A-2) From early 2021 my strength, ability to walk distances, and fatigue all got more severe, until by the time of diagnosis I was barely able to walk very far and required a mobility walker.
+A-2) From early 2021 my strength, ability to walk distances, and fatigue all got more severe.
+By the time of diagnosis, I was barely able to walk very far and required a mobility walker.
 I was unable to stay balanced on my feet and was frequently tired.
-Diet seemed unaffected until radio and chemotherapies started.
-I worked from home for a period was my walking and ability to drive were impacted.
+The diet seemed unaffected until radio and chemotherapies started.
+I worked from home for a period was my walking and ability to drive were affected.
 By April 2021 I had to give up work completely as fatigue was overwhelming.

-I have recently found a Facebook page with fellow sufferers from around the world and here in Australia, which has been a source of comfort and valuable information.
+I have recently found a Facebook page.
+It has fellow sufferers from around the world.
+Here in Australia, it has been a source of comfort and valuable information.

 Q-4) Are your treatment options easy to access?
 Are they expensive?
 Is there a permanent cure for your disease?

-A-4) I am fortunate the basic medical system in Australia allows for free treatments, although there may be delays and wait-for lists.
-That said, there are still costs associated with medications and the need for taxis, etc to attend appointments, which is a huge financial burden when not working.
+A-4) I am fortunate the basic medical system in Australia allows for free treatments.
+Although there may be delays and wait-for lists.
+Having said that, there are still costs associated with medications.
+I need to incur many costs including commuting for appointments and many more.
+It still feels costly, and the financial burden is huge when not working.

 Q-5) How did the treatment affect your family’s financial situation?
 Did you have to take loans or borrow money from friends and family?

-A-5) Because I have had to stop work it has severely affected me.
+A-5) Because I have had to stop work it has affected me.
 I am fortunate to have an insurance policy for such eventualities.
-It only started after 3 months without pay after work and will only last for a maximum of 2 years.
+It only started after 3 months without pay after work and will only last for most of 2 years.
 I am surviving on less than half of my work salary currently, which barely covers day-to-day bills.

 Q-6) Are you trying out any alternate healing techniques?

 A-6) None to speak of.
-I have not really heard of any alternative techniques other sufferers have tried to date which has helped.
+Initially, I had not heard of any alternative techniques.
+Some of the other fellow patients I know have tried to date which has helped.
+I am still to try any of them.

 Q-7) How did you and your family deal with your changed circumstances?